Susana Giménez: Career

 At 19 years old, she became a model, and made her name in a TV commercial for Cadum, a brand of French soap.
 Most of her subsequent film career was in adult-oriented comedies, acting opposite Alberto Olmedo, Jorge Porcel, and fellow vedette Moria Casán.
 Giménez has acted in over 30 films, including the cult film La Mary, and 10 plays.
 In 2008, Giménez launched her own magazine called Susana, published by La Nación.
 She is featured in the cover of every issue.
 She had her own fashion doll, and has endorsed two fragrances.

 Personal life

-In 1962, aged 17, she married businessman Mario Sarabayrouse.
+In 1962, aged 18, she married businessman Mario Sarabayrouse.
 A year later she gave birth to her only daughter, Mercedes Sarabayrouse Giménez.

-In 1970 she starred in 'La Mary', a film directed by Daniel Tinayre, where she met Carlos Monzón, a notorious Argentine boxer with whom she started a relationship that lasted two years.
+In 1974 she starred in La Mary, a film directed by Daniel Tinayre, where she met boxer Carlos Monzón, with whom she started a relationship that lasted two years.
 For 9 years she was in a relationship with actor Ricardo Darín, who was thirteen years younger.
 They ended up on good terms, remaining great friends.
 Susana would invite the actor as the first guest every year on her show.

 In 1988 she married Huberto Roviralta, a polo player, whom she divorced in 1998.
 She had to pay ten million dollars to Roviralta as a divorce settlement.

 From her daughter Mercedes, Giménez has two grandchildren, Lucía and Manuel.
 In private her family and friends call her "Su", a practice that has been adopted by her fans.